Filene's Department Store

-Filene's Department Store was a department store building at 426 Washington Street in Downtown Crossing, Boston, Massachusetts.
-It was the flagship store of the Filene's department store chain.
-The building has been renovated and now serves as the offices for Havas and Arnold Worldwide.
-The building is maintained as part of the Millennium Tower.
-It is now home to fast fashion retailer, Primark.
+Filene's Department Store is a former department store building in the Downtown Crossing shopping district in Boston, Massachusetts, United States.
+It was designed by Daniel Burnham for Abraham Lincoln Filene and Edward Filene, and opened in 1912.
+It was the flagship store of the Filene's department store chain, was acquired by Federated Department Stores in 2005, and closed in favor of the adjacent, Federated-owned Macy's store in 2006.
+The building has since been incorporated into the base of the Millennium Tower residential skyscraper, and the original space has been renovated into offices for Arnold Worldwide and Havas, and retail space for Primark and Roche Bros.

 History

 Development and use

 The building was completed in 1912 as a new flagship location for William Filene and Sons' department store, better known as Filene's.
 By 1929 Filene's expanded the flagship building, converting the whole block around Washington, Summer, Hawley and Franklin streets into one department store.
 This was the last major project by legendary Chicago architect Daniel Burnham and his only work in Boston.
 This building was widely regarded as one of the best examples of Beaux Arts architecture in Boston.

 In 1986, the Filene's Building was added to the National Register of Historic Places.
 In 2006, Filene's stores were merged with Macy's phasing out the Filene's name.
 In a normal store merger, the old stores are converted into the new stores.
 But this was a problem in Boston, because the Filene's building was located across the street from another Macy's store.
 When Filene's did close, the Boston Landmarks Commission unanimously voted to protect two of the historic buildings that housed Filene's in Boston.
 The two oldest buildings were protected including the main 1912 Filene's store building and a 1905 former glassware and china seller's building on the opposite corner.
 Two newer buildings, built in 1951 and 1973, were not protected, and were demolished in 2008.